Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

   <summary>make graph: Creating the AI Engine-ML ADF Graph for Vitis Compiler Flow</summary>

 ### make graph: Creating the AI Engine-ML ADF Graph for Vitis Compiler Flow
-An ADF graph can be connected to an extensible Vitis platform (the graph I/Os can be connected either to platform ports or to ports on Vitis kernels through Vitis compiler connectivity directives).
+You can connect an ADF graph to an extensible Vitis platform.
+You can connect the graph I/Os either to platform ports or to ports on Vitis kernels through Vitis compiler connectivity directives.
 * The AI Engine-ML ADF C++ graph of the design contains AI Engine-ML kernels and PL kernels.
-* All interconnects between kernels are defined in the C++ graph.
+* The C++ graph defines all interconnects between kernels.
 * All interconnections to external I/O are fully specified in the C++ simulation testbench (`graph.cpp`) that instantiates the C++ ADF graph object.
-All connections from graph to PLIO map onto ports on the AI Engine-ML subsystem graph that is connected using the Vitis compiler connectivity directives.
-No dangling ports or implicit connections are allowed by the Vitis compiler.
+All connections from graph to PLIO map onto ports on the AI Engine-ML subsystem graph that connects using the Vitis compiler connectivity directives.
+The Vitis compiler does not permit dangling ports or implicit connections.

 To compile the graph using the Makefile flow type:
 ```